A leaking hot water system is a significant issue for any residential or commercial property.

 Anode Rod Port

 A corroded anode rod port sometimes causes the water heater to leak.
-So, if you see water bubbling up from the rod joint, it could mean that the anode rod has been oxidised and needs immediate replacement.
+If you see water bubbling up from the rod joint, it could mean that the anode rod has been oxidised and needs immediate replacement.

 Contact us without delay since ignoring this problem can cause your water heater to burst, causing terrible accidents.

 A rusted rod is likely to cause rusting in the inner lining of the water tank.
-Therefore, Issues like these get worse over time, so you might need to replace the tank altogether if the problem isn’t identified early.
+Issues like these get worse over time, so if the problem isn’t identified early, you might need to replace the tank altogether.

 Loose Pipe Joints

-This fairly common problem leads to leaks in the hot water system.
-You can quickly fix this issue of water heater tank leak by tightening the pipe fittings using a spanner or a pipe wrench.
+This relatively common problem leads to leaks in the hot water system.
+You can quickly fix this issue of a water heater tank leak by tightening the pipe fittings using a spanner or a pipe wrench.
 However, be careful and observe if any rust has formed around the edges of the joints.
-If so, getting your new water heater inspected by a professional is better.
+If so, it is better to get your new water heater inspected by a professional.

 Fault In The Expansion Tank